tsdev/spinw/README.md

 Keep up to date on announcements and more by following [@spinw4](https://twitter.com/intent/user?screen_name=spinw4) on Twitter.

+# Current Status
+We are currently in a period of change. **SpinW will be moving to python/C++ (with a Matlab interface)**.
+I'm sure you can appreciate that this will be a lot of work as all of the code will be completely re-written and updated.
+In this period the Matlab version will be updated with bug fixes and reviewed external pull requests.
+More details of the new version will follow.

 # Documentation
 * experimental and under construction, the address can change in the future
 * documentation of the master branch